Kafū, aged forty-one.

 The fine weather of Indian summer persisted.

-A year with as little rain as this must have been rare.
+A year with as little rain as this one must be rare.

 October 19th.